AviatrixSystems/Docs/HowTos/Controller_and_Software_Release_Notes.rst

   * number_of_retries - (Optional) Number of retries for save or synchronize.
 Set to at least 1; the default is 0 (zero).
   * retry_interval - (Optional) Retry interval in seconds for save or synchronize.
 Example: 900.
 Default value: 300.
 Recommended: 900.

 * **AVX-45386** - On a gateway with multiple mapped Site2Cloud connects with Forward To Transit (FTT) enabled, after a successful gateway image upgrade, some of these connections may not work.

   To resolve this issue, go to Controller > Site2Cloud > disable and re-enable FTT for each impacted S2C connection.

-* **AVX-45598** - (AWS) When you add a UserVPN Load Balancer to the UserVPN User Accelerator in the Aviatrix Controller before the Load Balancer state becomes active in the Cloud Service Provider, the Controller may throw an exception: “command vpn_user_xlr failed due to exception errors 'HealthState'<p></p> An email notification with exception reason and trace log has been sent to exceptions@aviatrix.com for troubleshooting.
+* **AVX-45598** - (AWS) When you add a UserVPN Load Balancer to the UserVPN User Accelerator in the Aviatrix Controller before the Load Balancer state becomes active in the Cloud Service Provider, the Controller may throw an exception: *“command vpn_user_xlr failed due to exception errors 'HealthState'<p></p>*.
+An email notification with exception reason and trace log has been sent to exceptions@aviatrix.com for troubleshooting.
 Please feel free to contact Aviatrix Support.

   To resolve this issue: Delete the endpoint group associated with the Load Balancer from the Global Accelerator configuration through the Cloud Service Provider console.
 Then, re-associate the Load Balancer with the Global Accelerator through the Aviatrix Controller UI.